MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/configure-incident-types.md

 Organizations benefit from using incident types because they codify issues, procedures, and resolutions, and help standardize processes across geographies and business lines.
 Incident types ensure all field technicians are performing the same actions to resolve work orders.
 If you discover better procedures, update the incident type, and it's immediately available to the entire organization.

-Incident types are also helpful for reporting.
+Incident types help with reporting.
 They let you discover trends for specific issues.
 Rather than reporting on work order types to understand the number of repair work orders, an incident type lets you report on the number of power failures for a specific asset category.

-Other important incident type features include:
+With incident type, you can:

 - Add multiple incident types per work order to define multiple issues or procedures that need to be completed.